![]() |

 The Conciergerie is open everyday from 9:30 a.m.-6:00 p.m. during March-October.
 The rest of the year it is open from 9:00 a.m.-5:00 p.m.
 It is closed on December 25.

-Admissions for the Conciergerie are: 6.50 euros for adults; 4.50 euros for those between the ages of 18-25; free for those under 18 years of age and for those who are handicapped.
+Admissions for the Conciergerie are: 7 euros for adults; 4.50 euros for those between the ages of 18-25; free for those under 18 years of age or under 26 years old if EU citizen as well as for disabled guests and their companion.

 Private Tours